Exams will be held at Temple Beth Ami in Rockville, MD

 • There are eleven levels of graded curricula for violin, viola, cello, bass, and harp.
 (Guitar requirements to come later.)

-• The requirements and repertoire for each instrument are available on the ASTA National Website.
+• The requirements and repertoire for each instrument are available for ASTA members to view on the ASTA National Website.
 Please be sure to have your ASTA user name and password available to gain access to these files.

 • Please email the ASTACAP Chair if you have questions about repertoire not listed.